maxwellpower/mm-channel-export/README.md

 # Mattermost Channel Export

-This Docker container is designed to fetch and export posts from a specified Mattermost channel using the Mattermost API.
-It generates a HTML, CSV, and JSON reports containing the messages posted within a specified date range.
+A containerized application designed to fetch and export posts from a specified Mattermost channel via the API.
+Generating a HTML, CSV, and JSON exports containing all the messages posted or within a specified date range.

 ## Prerequisites